cozy/cozy-doctypes/docs/io.cozy.contacts.md

       - `_id`: {string} id of the io.cozy.contacts.accounts document
       - `_type`: {string} doctype "io.cozy.contacts.accounts"

+- `trashed`: {boolean} is `true` if the contact is marked for removal and will be deleted soon (e.g. after remote deletion is confirmed)

 - `cozyMetaData`: {object}

   - ...`cozyMetadata`: [Document metadata](./README.md#document-metadata)